Consensys/cakeshop/README.md

 ## Migrating from Cakeshop v0.11.0

 The following big changes were made in v0.12.0:

 1. Simplification of config file to better follow Spring Boot standards.
+    * To ensure easy transition, Cakeshop will still look in the locations where v0.11.0 commonly stored the config file.
+But the new version allows you to now place your config in the folder where you run Cakeshop, or specify a different location using standard spring boot flags, for easier customization.
+    * Cakeshop had custom logging location logic in the config before this change, which was removed.
+You may now redirect logs yourself or use Spring's logging config settings.
 1. Moved Contract Registry from being stored in a combination of a smart contract and the database to being in the database only.
-1. Elimination of cakeshop's managed node in favor of only attaching to existing nodes.
-1. Simplified DB configuration by using Spring Data.

-To ensure easy transition, Cakeshop will still look in the locations where v0.11.0 commonly stored the config file.
-But (1) allows you to now place your config in the folder where you run cakeshop, or specify a different location using standard spring boot flags, for easier customization.

-Cakeshop had custom logging location logic in the config before this change, which was removed.
-You may now redirect logs yourself or use Spring's logging config settings.

-For (2), if you had contracts deployed and stored in the old Contract Registry, you may leave the `contract.registry.addr` line in your config file.
+    * If you had contracts deployed and stored in the old Contract Registry, you may leave the `contract.registry.addr` line in your config file.
 Cakeshop will look for that contract address when it connects to the network and add those contracts to the database.
+1. Elimination of Cakeshop's managed node in favor of only attaching to existing nodes.

-For (3), most of the original config values were related to this feature, and can be safely removed.
+    * Most of the original config values were related to this feature, and can be safely removed.
 See the [default config file](../cakeshop-api/src/main/resources/config/application.properties) for all the values that are actually used.
+1. Simplified DB configuration by using Spring Data.

-(4) means that you will need to update the db-related config values to use spring data.
-So the old `cakeshop.database`, `cakeshop.hibernate`, and `cakeshop.jdbc` settings should change to use `spring.data`, `spring.jpa`, etc. See the [configuration](docs/configuration.md#database) doc for more info.
+    * You will need to update the db-related config values to use spring data.
+The old `cakeshop.database`, `cakeshop.hibernate`, and `cakeshop.jdbc` settings should change to use `spring.data`, `spring.jpa`, etc. See the [database configuration section](docs/configuration.md#database) for more info.

-Note: Due to an bug that happens when you update from Hibernate 4 to 5, when auto-updating the database it will try to recreate some column constraints that don't need to be recreated.
+    * Due to an bug that happens when you update from Hibernate 4 to 5, when auto updating the database it will try to recreate some column constraints that don't need to be recreated.
 These will fail and print a stack trace in the logs because they already exist.
-There are no negative effects from this error, so the best thing to do is to run with `spring.jpa.hibernate.ddl-auto=update` once and then change `update` to `none` on subsequent runs to avoid error logs.
-In production, it is not recommended to use auto-update to migrate your database at all, but instead run migrations on the database yourself.
+No negative effects result from this error, so the best thing to do is to run with `spring.jpa.hibernate.ddl-auto=update` once and then change `update` to `none` on subsequent runs.
+In production, it is not recommended to use auto update to migrate your database at all, but instead run migrations on the database yourself.

 ## Further Reading